-confic dential.
+confic lential.
 Thank you for your assistance and best wishes for success.
 1. What is the highest academic degree Bachelor's degree Master's degree Professional degree (e.g. M.D., D.O.
-Doctorate 2.
+Doctorate • 2.
 What is your primary future plan?
 Graduate or professional school Working in a new job Other 3.
-What were your two most importa nt reasons for attending Concord?
+What were your two most important nt reasons for attending Concord?
 Primary reason: Cost Size Social atmosphere Ratio of teachers to students Location Quality of academic programs Academic reputation Availability of scholarship Availability of financial aid Family influence To be with friends Other Secondary reason: Cost Size Social atmosphere Ratio of teachers to students Location Quality of academic programs Academic reputation Availability of scholarship Availability of financial aid Family influence To be with friends Other 4.
-Please indicate your major(s): 5.
-Please indicate your minor(s): 6.
+Please indicate your intended maj or(s): 5.
+Please indicate your intended min or(s): 6.
 During the past year, approximate you spend outside of class on coupapers, projects, rehearsals, studi irse-related work (e.g. homework, 7.
-Upon entering Concord, approxim will you spend working on-campus involved in the following activities: · · NEVER 2 OFT EN Interacting with people from other cultures 1 2 3 4 5 Discussing topics with others whose opinions or personal values differ from your own 1 2 3 4 5 Using the library to gather research materials and information 1 2 3 4 5 Communicating with a faculty member outside of class 1 2 3 4 5 Attending a cultural event 1 2 3 4 5 Writing papers and/or projects 1 2 3 4 5 Applying the knowledge and skills gained in one discipline to learning in other disciplines 1 2 3 4 5 Discussing issues of social, cultural, or academic significance with others 1 2 3 4 5 Completing reading assignments for class Preparation 1 2 3 4 5 Using a computer lab for completion of Assignments 1 2 3 4 5

-8. Upon entering Concord, approximately how many hours per week will you spend working off-campus? hours
+Upon entering Concord, approxim will you spend working on-campus 8.
+Upon entering Concord, approxim will you spend working off-campus •